MicrosoftEdge/WebNNUtils/OnnxConverter/Readme.md

 ```

 ### How is shape inferencing handled?
-There is no shape inferencing, the WebNN model graph is polyfilled with methods that take non tensor, number array inputs.
+There is no shape inferencing, however the WebNN graph builder is polyfilled with methods that take non tensor, number array inputs.

 For example, an onnx graph that has
 ```
 // Pseudo code
 a = tensor.shape();
 b = a * 2
 ```
 will simply generate webnn graph nodes that call shape and the mul operator.
+This would mean that the mul op would normally throw an
+exception because it expects tensors as inputs not JS numbers that a shape operator returns.
+Here is where the polyfill comes in to
+handle JSNumbers passed as input to a mul op.

 **CpuOps.js** defines all the polyfill ops needed to augment **MLGraphBuilder** with operators that work on JS Number.
 Before
 loadModelGraph is called, the polyfill needs to be installed with